jesselansdown/Gurobify/README.md

 To load package in GAP:
 LoadPackage( "Gurobify");

-To solve an lp file:
+To read an lp file to a model do:

-GurobifySolve( file_name : OptionVariable1 := 7; OptionVariable2 := 3; OptionVariable4 := 100.9);
+	model := GurobiReadLP("lp_file_name.lp");

-	where file_name is the name of the lp_file (and path if not in the current GAP working directory)
+where "lp_file_name.lp" is the name of the lp file as a string, including the path if it is not located in the current GAP working directory.

-GurobifySolve( file_name, mat, sense, rhs : OptionVariable1 := 7; OptionVariable2 := 3; OptionVariable4 := 100.9);

-	where	mat is a matrix of additional constraints eg [[1,0,1], [0,1,1], [1,1,0]]
-			sense is a list of "<", ">" or "=" corresponding to each row of mat eg.
-				["=", "=", "<"] (note that gurobi doesn't distinguish between <= and <)
-			rhs is a list of the values on the right hand side of the expression for each row of mat eg [1,1, 2.5]

-	in both instances, it is possible to add as many option variables as desired from the following list (written exactly as expressed below).More information in these options can be found in the Gurobi documentation

-		TimeLimit (Takes a floating value.
-Default is no time limit.)
-		BestObjStop (Takes a floating value.
-Default is no best object bound.)
-		NumericFocus (Takes an integer between 0 and 3.
-Default is 0.)
-		Cutoff (Takes a floating value.
-Default is no cut off.)
-		LogToConsole (Takes either true or false.
-Default is false.)

-The output is in the form
-[ Gurobi optimization status code, objective value, solution ] Refer to the gurobi documentation for the meanings of the optimization status codes.
+To optimise the model created in the previous step do:
+	GurobiSolveModel(model);

+To change a parameter of the model do:
+	GurobiSetParameter(model, ParameterName, ParameterValue);
+where ParameterName is a string corresponding to the parameter, exactly as given in the Gurobi documentation.
+Parameter value must be either an integer or a double, depending on the parameter being altered.
+For example
+	GurobiSetParameter(model, "timelimit", 10.0);
+would set the time limit to 10 seconds.
+Note that ParameterName is case insensitive, so "TimeLimit", "tIMeLiMit" and "TIMELIMIT" are all equivalent.

+To find the current value of a parameter do
+	GurobiGetParameter(model, ParameterName);

+Note that Gurobify can only handle parameters which are of int or double type.
+This is most of the parameters, but there are a few such as "InputFile " which take a string value and are currently not supported.